Johnny Jump Up Growing Guide

 Feeding

-Encourage fast growth by mixing a balanced organic fertilizer into the soil before planting.
-Drench plants with a liquid fertilizer every three weeks to support prolonged blooming.
+Encourage fast growth by mulching the soil with compost before planting.
+Drench plants with a liquid fertiliser every three weeks to support prolonged blooming.

 Companions